grethasaur/grethasaur/README.md

 ## Interests
 - 👀 I’m interested in simplifying and improving my daily life through automation and leveraging data to gain valuable insights.
-- 📚 I have a deep passion for reading books.
+- 📚 I have a deep passion for Psychology and reading books (not necessarily mutually exclusive).
 You'll often find me engrossed in a good novel or exploring new topics through non-fiction works.
 - 🎮 I'm also an avid video game and tabletop game enthusiast.
   - 🎯 I proudly represent my school as a varsity player in esports, I'm a part of Norquest esport for Valorant
   - 📢 Feel free to connect with me if you share similar interests in books, gaming, or want to discuss esports and gaming-related projects.